doannejong/doannejong.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in Applied and Interdisciplinary Mathematics at <a href='#'>University of Michigan, Ann Arbor</a>.
+Candidate in Applied and Interdisciplinary Mathematics at University of Michigan, Ann Arbor.

 profile:
   align: right